What is the role of the endocannabinoid system? An Easy Overview!

 - Hemp Grade: Most CBD oil is low grade, originating from China, and is injected with a cheap CBD isolate in an effort to increase potency.
 The problem with this route is that all the cofactors that work together to form true, high potency CBD oil are missing.
 When it comes to hemp oil, the sum of its whole is greater than its parts - isolating components is not effective.

 Check the stats on any CBD supplements you’re considering to see if they stand the test of purity, potency, and bioavailability like our CBD here at Native Nutrition.
-Our CBD oil features:
+Our Best CBD oil drops features:

 - Active Molecule Count of 60%